 The Leflore County Board of Supervisors negotiates property tax abatements on an individual or entity basis with varying abatement periods.
 These abatements contribute to the economic development and citizenry of the County.
-The County had tax abatement agreements with one entity as of September 30, 2018.
+The County had tax abatement agreements with eight entities as of September 30, 2019.

-The County had abatements under the following statute, which does not provide for the abatement of school or state tax levies: 27-31-105, Miss.
+The County had abatements under the following statutes, which does not provide for the abatement of school or state tax levies: 27-31-101 and 27-31-105, Miss.
 Code (Ann.)
 1972.
 All allowable property tax levies:

-Fiscal Year 2018
+Fisca l Year 2019

 % of Taxes Ad Valorem Taxes

 Category Abated Abated

-Additions, expansions or equipment replacement - personal property 100% \$86,306
+Additions, expansions or equipment replacement - personal property 100% \$791,724

+reactions, expansions of equipment opinion property 100/ 7/31//21

-The company was not required to comply with any special provisions in order to receive the abatements and the County made no commitments as part of the agreements other than to reduce taxes.
+The companies were not required to comply with any special provisions in order to receive the abatements and the County made no commitments as part of the agreements other than to reduce taxes.